Kalyvara/NXTheme-CHROMA/README.md

-# Chroma, a sleek theme for Nintendo Switch
+# Chroma, sleek themes for Nintendo Switch

-Chroma is a NXTheme project that aims to (hopefully) bring sleek and responsive designs to your Switch interface.
-It's basically a set of themes that share similar UI design criteria.
-The intent here was to turn one year's worth of accumulated knowledge in Switch theming into full-fledged and coherent theme packs (notice the plural).
+Chroma is a NXTheme project that aims to (hopefully) bring sleek designs to your Switch interface, providing a set of themes that share similar UI design criteria.
+The intent here was to turn one year's worth of accumulated knowledge in Switch theming into full-fledged and coherent theme packs.
+While I don't consider it anywhere near perfect, great attention has still been given to color consistency and details.

-It comes in **5 layout variants for the home screen** (more specifically the games row), and it's pre-bundled with a few color schemes.
+As of now, it comes in **5 layout variants for the home screen** (more specifically the games row), and it's pre-bundled with a few color schemes.

 Contributors are always welcome, so feel free to fork this repository if you want to implement additional color schemes.
 Excluding bug reports, I won't be taking any requests.